adrenak/gorky/content/posts/2025-12-15--great-expectations.md

 title: An Excerpt from Great Expectations
 date: 2025-12-15
 tags: literature,classic
-preview: A memorable passage from Charles Dickens' classic novel
+description: A memorable passage from Charles Dickens' classic novel
 ---

 *By Charles Dickens*